 This scholarship is for graduating seniors from Scott County in the state of Kentucky and graduating senior from Scott County High School who intend on pursuing a degree in the medical field or in photography.

-This scholarship provides a 4 year renewable award (amount subject to variation) to a high achieving incoming freshman with financial need pursuing a degree in the College of Letters & Science with preference for students from Kenosha County.
+This scholarship provides a 4-year renewable award to a high-achieving incoming freshman with financial need pursuing a degree in the College of Letters & Science with preference for students from Kenosha County.

 This scholarship is for students who demonstrate an interest in one of the following major divisions: Natural Sciences, Humanities, Business, Social Science and Engineering.
 Students must be a sophomore or above, enrolled full-time at Wilberforce University.

 This scholarship is for students who are pursuing a Life or Health Sciences degree.
 Recipients must enroll full time and maintain a minimum 3.00 GPA.
 The 3.00 GPA must be maintained after the Fall semester to receive Spring disbursement of the scholarship.

 This scholarship is for undergraduate sophomore or junior in the Department of Human Development and Family Studies or the School of Education with GPA of 3.0 or better and demonstrate involvement in extracurricular activities.